 - There are a number of reasons why this may have happened, the most common is that people leave Guernsey but don't tell us, or they don't give us details of their income up until the date they left.

 - If you have left the Island please complete a Leaving Guernsey Form, if you haven't already done so, and let us have it as soon as possible.
 This form asks for details of your income from 1 January up until the date of your departure, and also for information on your departure date and forwarding address.
-If you are still getting income from Guernsey after the date you leave, for example you receive rent for a property you own in Guernsey, or a pension from your employer, you will need to complete a return for the year, as you will need to declare your Guernsey income for the full year.
-See our guide to leaving Guernsey for more information.
+If you are still getting income from Guernsey after the date you leave, such as receiving rent for a property you own in Guernsey you will need to complete a return for the year, as you will need to declare your Guernsey income for the full year.
+If you have other sources of income please see our leaving Guernsey guide for more information.

 I didn't complete a return as I earned below the personal allowance, but a penalty has been imposed - does this penalty still apply to me?

 - Yes.
-Unless you have been advised by the Director, in writing, that you no longer need to complete a return, you need to do one each year, whatever the level of your income is.
+Unless you have been advised by the Director of Revenue Service, in writing, that you no longer need to complete a return, you need to do one each year, whatever the level of your income is.

 - If, when your return is submitted and your assessment issued, it's clear that your income was below the personal allowance, the late filing penalty won't exceed £50.00.
 The penalties that have been imposed will be reduced.